 Seventh: Check Out These Tax Deductions

 The following deductions are generally available to online retailers.
 We do not guarantee these deductions, but we do urge you to look into them with your qualified tax preparer.

 These expenses can all be deducted on Schedule C, Form 1040 unless otherwise noted.
-Please be mindful; if you have a new business, you’ll need to consult with your accountant.
+Please be mindful; if you have a new business, you’ll need to consult with your accountant like the Taxbite accountants.
 Some of the expenses listed below could start-up costs, and that will affect how you can claim the expense.